jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2024/2024-08-24-configuring_microsoft_remote_desktop.md

 ---

-MacAdmins and IT professionals often seek streamlined methods for deploying software across multiple systems without relying on user intervention or third-party platforms like the Mac App Store.
+System administrators and IT professionals often seek streamlined methods for deploying software across multiple systems without relying on user intervention or third-party platforms like the Mac App Store.
 Responding to this need, Microsoft has made its Remote Desktop application available as a standalone installer, independent of the App Store.

 <br>